 Christ reveals Himself as vindicator of the Old Testament prophets.

 This consists first of all of seven angels bearing the seven last plagues in their bowls or vials of wrath.
-These are summoned by the seventh trumpet blower.
+These are summoned by the angel who blew the seventh trumpet.
 Again the seven are divided, four, affecting the earth, and three, affecting the spirit world.
 Again, there is a parenthesis between numbers six and seven, albeit a short one.

 The first plague is on the earth, and men who have worshipped the beast and have his mark in recognition of his claims, are afflicted with a grievous sore.